 But can Jean-Benoit find a way of overcoming Denise's fussy eating habits and her tendency towards toilet talk?

 First to host in Bristol is all-singing, all-dancing theatre darling Richard Hope-Hawkins, whose eclectic menu includes a Rod Steiger gunge cake.

 Super-organised primary school teacher Laura Ford is leaving nothing to chance with the planning for her dinner party, featuring a starter of prawn, chorizo and butternut squash salad, a Balinese curry, and a trio of lemon and raspberry based desserts.

 Episode 38 - Bristol - Darryl

 Food critic Darryl Bullock's evening takes a nose dive when two of the guests stumble across a rather unpleasant surprise left by his cat.

 Zoe Kellaway tries to add a bit of sparkle to the competition in Bristol with her Pretty in Pink themed dinner party, including a butler wearing pink hot pants serving cocktails.

 It's the turn of the highly competitive Andy Wright, who hopes his black-tie party theme in his palatial Victorian flat will bag him the cash.
 Andy has lined up a glamorous night of champagne, caviar and canapés, but chaos soon descends when he burns the nut roast.

 Episode 41 - Edinburgh - Andy

-First to host in Edinburgh is 28-year-old Andy Daykin who has opted for a Scottish-themed night complete with haggis, bag pipes, and whisky.
+The first host in Edinburgh is 28-year-old Andy Daykin who plans a night of haggis, bagpipes and whisky.